stanford-cs348k/camera_asst/README.md

 # Part 2 (65 pts): Burst Mode Alignment for Denoising + Local Tone Mapping #

+### Due Monday October 22nd, 11:59pm ###

 __Note:__
 We've updated the scene assets from part 1 to include reference images produced using a simple reference implementation of the alignment and tone mapping algorithms you will implement in this part of the assignment.
 You should redownload the `scenes.tgz` file if you'd like to compare against these references.
 (Note: the reference solutions involve a basic implementation of the required techniques.
 Motivated students will certainly be able to do better.)

-### Due Monday October 22nd, 11:59pm ###

-When implementing your solution to the first part of this assignment, you might have noticed a few visually objectional artifacts in your output.
+When implementing your solution to the first part of this assignment, you might have noticed visual artifacts in your output.
 Consider the `taxi.bin` image:

 ![Noise visualization](http://cs348k.stanford.edu/fall18content/asst/taxi_noise_figure.png?
 "Noise visualization")

 There are at least two issues you might notice here:
-1. *Under-exposure:* To avoid over-exposing the bright sunset in the background, this image has been deliberately under-exposed.
-However, this means that regions of the the image which don't receive as much illumination (e.g. the front parts of the taxis) are very dark.
+1. *Under-exposure:* The scene exhibits high dynamic range, so to avoid over-exposing the bright sunset in the background, the image has been deliberately under-exposed.
+As a result, regions of the the image which don't receive as much illumination (e.g. the front parts of the taxis) are very dark.
 2. *Noise:* Because the image was under-exposed, the effects of sensor noise are much more noticeable.
 In particular, the zoomed in region from the figure above shows how dominant the noise can become in dark regions.

-In this part of the assignment, you'll correct for under-exposure using a form of local tone mapping called **exposure fusion** and deal with noise using a simplified version of the **HDR+ align and merge** algorithm.
+In this part of the assignment, you'll address high dynamic range using a local tone mapping algorithm called **exposure fusion**.
+Then you will reduce noise in the tone mapped output by **aligning and merging** a sequence of underexposed shots as discussed in [Burst Photography for High Dynamic Range and Low-light Imaging on Mobile Cameras](https://ai.google/research/pubs/pub45586).

-## Local Tone Mapping
+## Local Tone Mapping vis Exposure Fusion

-Tone mapping converts a high dynamic range image to a low dynamic range image (e.g., 8 bbits per pixel) that can be viewed on a (presumably low-dynamic range) display.
+Tone mapping converts a high dynamic range image (with greater than 8 bits of information per channel) to a low dynamic range image (e.g., 8 bits per channel) that can be viewed on a low-dynamic range display.
+In a local tone mapping algorithm, different parts of the image are exposed differently so that detail is retained in both very bright and dark regions.

-For local tone mapping, you will implement a modified version of the [Exposure Fusion paper](http://ntp-0.cs.ucl.ac.uk/staff/j.kautz/publications/exposure_fusion.pdf) by Mertens et al. The key idea of exposure fusion is that, while it's very difficult to capture a single image where all parts of the image are well-exposed, it's possible to capture multiple exposures of the same image and then combine the well-exposed parts of each of these image to create a better image.
+In this assignment, we'd like you to implement a modified version of [Exposure Fusion](http://ntp-0.cs.ucl.ac.uk/staff/j.kautz/publications/exposure_fusion.pdf) as described by Mertens et al. The key idea of exposure fusion is that, while it is difficult to capture a single image where all parts of the image are well-exposed, it's possible to capture multiple exposures of the same scene and then combine the well-exposed parts of each of these images to create a satisfying high dynamic range photo.

+Recall that the pixel data you receive from the sensor via `GetSensorData()` is represented as a 32-bit floating point value between 0 and 1.
+(Even though the mantissa of a single-precision float number is 23 bits, the data is from Google HDR+'s dataset, acquired via a Pixel phone, so the actual precision of these values is about 10 bits.)
+Rather than take multiple exposures with the camera as described in the paper, you'll first *virtually* create two 8-bit exposures from the high-precision input.

+Your specific solution is allowed to differ (see further detail in the "Dynamic Range Compression" part of Section 6 of the HDR+ paper for heuristics), but one basic approach would create the following two virtual exposures after processing the data with your pipeliine from part 1 of the assignment (but before conversion to 8-bit values):

+ * *dark*, which is a grayscale version of the RGB image after basic RAW processing.
+(RGB to YUV conversion to get grayscale)
-In order to use this algorithm to tone map a single image, we are going to artifically create images under different exposure settings using our single input image.
-In particular, we are going to use two exposures: dark, which is the original unmodified image, and bright, which we create by multiplying the original image by a scale factor.
-This is similar to the approach taken in the HDR+ paper.
-The dark image will retain detail in the areas of the image with a lot of light (since it is under-exposed), while the bright image will retain detail in the areas with little light (since it is over-exposed).
+ * *bright* is formed by multiplying dark by a scale factor.

+The dark image will retain detail in the areas of the image with a lot of light (since it is largely under-exposed), while the bright image will retain detail in the areas with little light (since the digital gain applied by the scale factor brightens dark parts of the image).

+Exposure fusion then computes a per-pixel weight that selects between the bright and dark images.
+You can either see Section 3.1 of Mertens et al. for example heuristics, or the much simpler version described in the "Dynamic Range Compression" part of Section 6 of the HDR+ paper.
+The *Laplacian pyramids* of the dark and bright images (not initial image pixels) are blended together according to this weight.
+Last, the resulting Laplacian pyramid is flatted to get a merged grayscale image.

+This modified grayscale image is then combined with the UV channels of the original pre-tone mapped RGB image to get a modified result.

-Here's a sketch of the modified exposure fusion algorithm (you should read over the original paper to understand each step in more detail):
+In summary, here's a sketch of the modified exposure fusion algorithm (you should read over the original paper to understand each step in more detail):
 1. Convert output image from Part 1 of the assignment into grayscale
 2. Create the two artifical exposure brackets from the grayscale images: dark and bright
 3. Using a weighting function of your choice (section 3.1 in the paper), compute weights for both images
-4. Compute a laplacian pyramid of both images and a gaussian pyramid of both weights
+4. Compute a Laplacian pyramid of both images and a Gaussian pyramid of the weights
-5. Blend the laplacian pyramids together using the gaussian pyramid of weights (section 3.2 in the paper)
+5. Blend the Laplacian pyramids together using the Gaussian pyramid of weights (section 3.2 in the paper)
-6. Extract the exposure fused image from the blended pyramid and return it
+6. Extract the exposure fused image from the blended pyramid (flatten the pyramid) and use this as the Y channel of the final output image.

 For example, here's our reference pipeline's dark and bright images with their corresponding weights and the final output:
 ![Exposure Fusion](http://cs348k.stanford.edu/fall18content/asst/taxi_exposure_fusion_figure.png?
 "Exposure Fusion")